 PowerShares QQQ Trust (QQQ)

-The PowerShares QQQ Trust (QQQ) is one of the first ETFs that come to mind when traders are looking to gain exposure to FANG stocks.
+The PowerShares QQQ Trust (QQQ) is one of the first ETFs with FANG stocks.
+This option gave investors an early opportunity to get in on these investment opportunities.
 Now, QQQ provides exposure to the Nasdaq-100 Index, which includes FB, AMZN, NFLX, and GOOGL in its top holdings.
 The Nasdaq-100 Index includes 100 of the largest non-financial stocks listed on the Nasdaq Stock Market, and is weighted based on market capitalization.
-In other words, both QQQ and the Nasdaq-100 Index will allocate a higher percentage of its portfolio to stocks with larger market capitalizations.
+In other words, both QQQ and the Nasdaq-100 Index will allocate a higher percentage of their portfolio to stocks with larger market capitalizations.

 Since QQQ is the largest FANG ETF, it’s extremely liquid with tight bid-ask spreads.
 The ETF trades over 30M shares on average per day, and typically, you would see bid-ask spreads of just a penny.
 That’s great if you want to get in and out of it easily.